-The South Atlantic Council has concerns regarding the resources available (for both the Council and the agency) to meet additional mandates when there are basic data needs in the region that have gone unmet for years.
-NMFS has produced several policy directives related to climate science, ecosystem-based fisheries management, and bycatch reduction as well as catch share program review guidance and stock assessment prioritization tools, all of which include a significant number of tasks for Council staff and NMFS staff.
+Unfunded mandates detract from meeting core Council and agency responsibilities.
+The Council is particularly concerned with the impact on already inadequate sampling, monitoring, and assessment budgets.
+NMFS has produced numerous policy directives that impose tasks on both Council and regional NMFS staff.
 While the Council understands that these efforts are intended to prioritize and coordinate the agency's science products and management endeavors, we believe that the success of such initiatives is dependent on data that are either incomplete or do not exist in our region.
 Lack of resources at both the Science Center and Regional Office for such basic needs as collection and processing of biological samples, economic information, and data management ensures that the sophisticated approaches outlined in the above policy directives will be out of the Council's reach.
 Currently, the Council does not receive SAFE reports for our managed species due to these very same resource concerns.
 While the Council believes strongly that many of these approaches are necessary, we do not believe that they are achievable within the proposed timeframe given current resource constraints now and in the foreseeable future.
+(Latest update May 2021).